CharlesWiltgen/how-to-podcast/remote/index.md

 VoIP calls can be recorded using software or hardware.

+### “Pro” VoIP

+The main differentiator for these services is that you can (and must) choose

+* **[Source-Connect Now](https://now.source-elements.com/)** — While in beta, Source-Connect Now is free.
+When out of beta, pricing will start at $8/month, with a middle tier plan at $24/month.

+* **[ipDTL](https://ipdtl.com/)** — ipDTL starts at $30/month for web-only calls at 72 kbits/sec, up to $70/month for plans that support for “HQ” audio, video and calling landline/mobile phones.

 ## Multi-enders (a.k.a. “double-enders”)

 Some VoIP solutions also help automate “multi-enders” — a workflow where high-quality call recording is done on each participant’s side as well and then merged after.